How To Paint a Beehive

 With latex, water clean up is easy and the paint smell goes away sooner.
 This is an important consideration.

-Most bee boxes are painted with light colors.
+Most bee boxes are painted with light colors (white, pastels, etc).
 However, you really can choose any color that you wish.
-I have seen some amazing painted hive designs.
+I have seen some amazing painted hive designs with special decorations.

 Detailed scenes with vibrant colors transform your apiary into a work of art.
 From simple shapes to detailed landscapes, the possibilities are endless.
 We humans enjoy having fun with it (the bees really don’t care).